 A: I will explain what I provide, clarify anything that was not clear on my website, and answer any questions you have about my services.
 I will also get some information about your student: their grade level, their background with computers, and their interests.

-A: In the 30-minute lesson, which can take place remotely or at your location, I’ll work with your child on a small program.
+A: In the lesson, which can take place remotely or at your location, I’ll work with your child on a small program.
 I’ll attempt to match the problem difficulty to their current level so it’s challenging but not too frustrating.
 I’ll get a sense of how they work and their current level of knowledge.

 A: Your child needs a laptop or desktop computer, either a Mac or a PC.
 A Chromebook or tablet won’t work.
 If you are planning on having remote lessons, you need a fast internet connection.